Haselnussbomber/HaselTweaks/README.md

 Prevents you from checking market board prices while a request is running, minimizing the frequency of encountering the "Please wait and try your search again" screen.

-### Scrollable Tabs

-Allows the mouse wheel to switch tabs (like with LB/RB on controllers) in the following windows, each of which can be toggled separately:

-- Aether Currents
-- Armoury Chest
-- Blue Magic Spellbook
-- Character
-- Character -> Classes/Jobs
-- Character -> Reputation
-- Chocobo Saddlebag
-- Companion
-- Currency
-- Facewear
-- Fashion Accessories
-- Field Records
-- Fish Guide
-- Glamour Dresser (scrolls pages, not tabs)
-- Gold Saucer -> Card List
-- Gold Saucer -> Decks -> Edit Deck
-- Gold Saucer -> Lord of Verminion -> Minion Hotbar
-- Inventory
-- Island Minion Guide
-- Minions
-- Mounts
-- Retainer Inventory
-- Shared FATE
-- Sightseeing Log

-The Command Panel already includes this functionality and instead has an option to disable its tab-scrolling sound effects.

 ### Search the markets

 Adds an entry to item context menus that allows you to quickly search for the item on the market board.
 Only visible when market board is open!